AugurProject/augur/docs/v2/docs/contracts/index.md

 <h4><a class="anchor" aria-hidden="true" id="GnosisSafe.isValidSignature(bytes,bytes)"></a><code class="function-signature">isValidSignature(bytes _data, bytes _signature) <span class="return-arrow">→</span> <span class="return-type">bytes4</span></code><span class="function-visibility">external</span></h4>

-Should return whether the signature provided is valid for the provided data
+Should return whether the signature provided is valid for the provided data.
+      The save does not implement the interface since [`checkSignatures`](.#GnosisSafe.checkSignatures(bytes32,bytes,bytes,bool)) is not a view method.
+      The method will not perform any state changes (see parameters of [`checkSignatures`](.#GnosisSafe.checkSignatures(bytes32,bytes,bytes,bool)))